 An introduction to the theories and processes of conflict transformation and peacebuilding within educational contexts.
 Creating a culture of peace in education goes beyond solving problems.
 The goal is to nurture peaceful, just and caring relationships within communities through active processes of tending, friending and mending.
 As such, educators, nurses and counselors will examine educational systems and relational literacy approaches, as well as their own personal beliefs, conflict resolution style(s), relationships, communication skills, curriculum and instructional strategies, discipline systems and classroom organization processes.
 Participants will learn restorative teaching approaches and conflict resolution strategies and develop culturally sensitive peaceable curricula (modeling integrated, infused, or direct instruction) for specific classroom, clinical or community settings.

-EDRJ 601 Facilitating Circle Processes (3 SH) Christy Norment
+EDRJ 601 Facilitating Circle Processes (3 SH) Martha Brown

 Explores the use of circle processes to build and sustain healthy learning environments in schools or other educational settings.
 Theoretical foundations and core assumptions will be discussed as well as different ways circles can be utilized to build community, resolve conflict, create safe learning spaces, and promote social and emotional competency.
 Participants, including educators, administrators, school counselors, or other school based personnel, will learn how to design and implement Circles in education related contexts.

-Fall 2021: EDRJ 551 Foundations of Restorative Justice in Education Kathy Evans and Aundrea Smiley
+Fall 2022: EDRJ 551 Foundations of Restorative Justice in Education Aundrea Smiley

 Introduces Restorative Justice in Education (RJE) as a culture and a set of practices that are implemented to facilitate learning communities, supporting and respecting the inherent dignity and worth of all.
 Viewing RJE as a holistic approach, this course examines the three core components of RJE: creating just and equitable learning environments; nurturing healthy relationships; and repairing harm and transforming conflict.
 Class focuses on the underlying values of RJE and the foundational beliefs that guide RJE, and includes application of case studies and situations provided by class participants.